 The macro-fest continued back on the western side of the strait along Kira Kira’s mini walls.
 The many highlights included emperor shrimp hitchhiking on sea cucumbers, ornate ghost pipefish hiding in crinoids, and a juvenile sweetlips spastically wiggling nose down.
 I could not tear myself away from the pair of harlequin shrimp ghoulishly feasting on a sea star they had adroitly dismembered with their oversized, blue-spotted chelae (claws).

-A Dr. Seuss seascape of wavy leather corals, spiraling whips, sea fans, and tall, red-topped flower tree soft corals provided an enchanting backdrop in 45 to 60 feet for photos of crocodilefish and lionfish at Engine Point.
+A Dr. Seuss seascape of wavy leather corals, spiraling whips, sea fans, and tall, red-topped flower tree soft corals provided an enchanting backdrop in 45 to 60 feet (14 to 18 meters) for photos of crocodilefish and lionfish at Engine Point.
 Our guide earned my eternal terima kasih (thank you) when he showed me a juvenile pinnate batfish, solid black bordered in orange.
 Its hypnotic back and forth dance with fins flowing captured the spirit and elegance of a flamenco dancer.

 A return to Tangga afforded me time with creatures that went unphotographed when I was on the pygmy seahorse mission impossible, such as spindle cowries, schooling catfish, an urchin clingfish, and solar-powered nudis.
 Purple dottybacks, purple sea fans, and a purple frogfish flexing his fishing lure rounded out the hour.

 Magnificent macro life overflows at most of the 30-something dive sites within striking range of the resort on Aiduma Island.
-A diver dedicated to the pursuit of exotic Lilliputians could keep their head pointed down at the sand or lush coral and thoroughly enjoy an entire week without moving so much as 50 feet.
+A diver dedicated to the pursuit of exotic Lilliputians could keep their head pointed down at the sand or lush coral and thoroughly enjoy an entire week without moving so much as 50 feet (15 meters).
 Conversely, you could gaze exclusively up and out for the immense picture panoramas bursting with color and raining down fish.
 Triton Bay excelled in delivering both experiences.

 Christmas Rock was our last dive.
 It was my wife’s birthday, and she wanted to celebrate.
 The site’s name seemed like a good omen.
-We backrolled into frothy waters and bombed straight down through a shimmering cloud of a million minnows and then paused behind an outcropping at 25 feet to catch our breath.
+We backrolled into frothy waters and bombed straight down through a shimmering cloud of a million minnows and then paused behind an outcropping at 25 feet (7,6 meters) to catch our breath.
 The sea wind was blowing and wanted to take us for a ride.